-Торіс Key consideration Score Yes/Completed (2), Maybe/In progress (1), No/Not considered (0) Weighting Total score Comments Have the relevant OC and responsible staff been informed about the latest available guidance on the COVID-19 outbreak (official web resources available from WHO, CDC, ECDC, UN, local public health authorities)?
+Торіс Key consideration Score Yes/Completed (2), Maybe/In progress (1), No/Not considered (0) Weighting Total score Comments Understanding of the overview of Have the relevant OC and responsible staff been informed about the latest available guidance on the COVID-19 outbreak (official web resources available from WHO, CDC, ECDC, UN, local public health authorities)?
 And are the OC and staff concerned committed to following the available guidance?
-2 1 2 Understanding of the overview of the current COVID-19 Is the OC aware of global and local daily situation reports as provided by WHO or local public health authorities?
+2 1 2 the current COVID-19 Is the OC aware of global and local daily situation reports as provided by WHO or local public health authorities?
 2 1 2 situation by the OC Do the OC and responsible staff understand the risks and transmission routes of COVID-19, the steps that Event attendees can take to limit spread, the recognized best practices (including respiratory etiquette, hand hygiene, physical distancing, etc.), and the travel restrictions adopted by different countries that may affect the Event?
-2 1 2 Event emergency Has a contingency medical response plan for COVID-19 been developed for the Event?
+2 1 2

+Event emergency Has a contingency medical response plan for COVID-19 been developed for the Event?
 2 3 6 preparedness and response plans Does the contingency medical response plan include information about how attendees should interact with the host country healthcare system (e.g. hotline/helpline telephone number, medical teams and first-aid points for the Event, local health care system)?
 2 3 6 Is there an Emergency COVID-19 Outbreak Response Coordinator/Team in the OC or other structure structure for the Event with defined roles and responsibilities, coordinating the health preparedness and response planning for the outbreak?
 2 2 4 Has the host country or OC requested support from WHO and/or local public health authorities?
-2 3 6 municipal health surveillance is aware Has the OC acquired the following supplies to help reduce the risk of transmission of COVID -19?
-Personal protective equipment (e.g. masks, gloves, gowns) for onsite medical personnel 2 3 6 Hand sanitizer and alcohol rubs/gels, tissues, frequently replaced soap canisters and closed bins for safe disposal of hygienic materials (e.g. tissues, towels, sanitary products) in washrooms and changing rooms 2 3 6 Hand sanitizers and alcohol rubs for all entrances and throughout the venue 2 3 6 If a person feels unwell/ shows symptoms of an acute respiratory infection during the Event Is there a procedure for athletes or spectators to clearly identify whom to contact and how to do so if they or other Event participants feel unwell?
+2 3 6 municipal health surveillance is aware Has the OC acquired the following supplies to help re of COVID-19? educe the risk of transmission Personal protective equipment (e.g. masks, gloves, gowns) for onsite medical personnel 2 3 6 Hand sanitizer and alcohol rubs/gels, tissues, frequently replaced soap canisters and closed bins for safe disposal of hygienic materials (e.g. tissues, towels, sanitary products) in washrooms and changing rooms 2 3 6 Hand sanitizers and alcohol rubs for all entrances and throughout the venue 2 3 6 If a person feels unwell/ shows symptoms of an acut the Event: e respiratory in fection during Is there a procedure for athletes or spectators to clearly identify whom to contact and how to do so if they or other Event participants feel unwell?
 2 3 6